ddudley18/ddudley18/README.md

 <!--- A little bit about me --->

 # 👋 Howdy!
-## I'm a senior at Georgia Tech interested in creative problems and innovative environments.
+## I'm a senior at Georgia Tech interested in creative problems.
 Feel free to get in touch!
 Note: Many of my repos are kept private, but I would be happy to chat more and demonstrate my work as needed.